Moving along an exceptional surface towards a higher-order exceptional point: Generalization to higher-dimensional Hilbert spaces

 It is possible to explicitly determine for a given Hamiltonian $\Hs$ the expansion of its Green's function in Eq.~(\ref{eq:GKato}) including all the operators~$\projector_\ind$ and $\nilpotent_\ind$ by using partial fraction decomposition.
 However, this is in general time-consuming and in fact not necessary.
 For our purpose it is sufficient to know the operator

 for the EP of interest.
 There is no need to know~$\nilpotent_\ind$ itself nor the projector~$\projector_\ind$.
-Our strategy is the following: We start with calculating analytically the Green's function of the unperturbed Hamiltonian in Eq.~(\ref{eq:GFdef}) by direct matrix inversion.
+Our strategy is the following: We start with calculating analytically the Green's function of the unperturbed Hamiltonian in Eq.~(\ref{eq:GFdef}) by direct matrix inversion (for the cases where this is not possible we refer to the numerical scheme in Sec.~\ref{sec:residue}).
 From the resulting Green's function we take, for an energy level $\evn_\ind = \evEP$, the leading-order contribution

 where for the energy $\ev$ the following condition is assumed

 i.e., the EP is isolated.
 It this case we can safely replace $\ev-\evn_j$ for $j \neq \ind$ by $\evn_\ind-\evn_j$ which is then incorporated into $\roneM$.
 It is emphasized that the leading-order contribution within the more laborious partial fraction decomposition of the Green's function leads to the same result as in Eq.~(\ref{eq:Gpole}).
 This can be seen easily for the example